Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - ESDK-395 NiProvider360 application uses 100% CPU when CTRL-C pressed while publishing data

+- RTSDK-5119 EMACPP NIProvPerf has a limitation of 50000 watchlist size.
+RFA CPP used message packing to push the typical watchlist size of 100000 to ADH.
+Message packing is unavailable with EMA CPP.

 - ESDK-361 When overriding admin messages using addAdminMessage and if the service is down at start-up, the dictionary will not be downloaded properly.

 - EMA can not download dictionary from a Refinitiv Real-Time Distribution System over a Websocket connection using the tr_json2/rssl_json protocol.
 This is a limitation of the simplied JSON protocol.